demystifyfp/demystifyfp/content/clojure/blog/clojure-in-production.md

----
++++
-title: "Using Clojure in Production"
+title = "Using Clojure in Production" date = 2018-09-26T11:25:01+05:30
-date: 2018-09-26T11:25:01+05:30
-draft: true
+draft = true
-tags : ["clojure"]
+tags = ["clojure"]

----
+[header]
+image = "clojure/blog/clj-in-prod/cover.png"
++++

-We at [Ajira](www.ajira.tech) successfully delivered our first project in [Clojure](https://clojure.org).
+We at [Ajira](www.ajira.tech) successfully delivered our first project in [Clojure](https://clojure.org) recently.
 It was an impressive outing for the last eight weeks!
 We were able to deliver some complex features with ease because of the outstanding data-oriented programming features provided by Clojure.

 This blog post summarizes our experiences.